Asante Empire: Migrations from Amansie and Adanse

-Foundation
+Foundation of Asante

-Ashanti political organization was originally centred on clans headed by a paramount chief or Omanhene.
-One particular clan, the Oyoko, settled in the Ashanti's sub-tropical forest region, establishing a centre at Kumasi.
-The Ashanti became tributaries of another Akan state, Denkyira but in the mid-17th century the Oyoko under Chief Oti Akenten started consolidating the Ashanti clans into a loose confederation against the Denkyira.
+Around 1680, leadership of the growing Asante union passed to Nana Obiri Yeboa, who continued the process of political consolidation.
+His death in battle with the Dormaa prompted a retaliatory campaign led by his successor, Osei Tutu I.During his rise to power, Osei Tutu reportedly sought refuge at the court of Akwamuhene Nana Ansa Sasraku I while evading Denkyira control.
+It was in Akwamu that he encountered Okomfo Anokye, with whom he later returned to Kumasi.
+Akwamu's prestige and regional influence during this period made it a key site for political asylum and strategic alliances.

+This conflict alarmed their overlord, Denkyirahene Ntim Gyakari, who demanded heavy tribute to maintain peace.
+When the Asante refused, war broke out around 1698.
+The ensuing struggle led directly to the unification of Asante states under Osei Tutu and his spiritual advisor Okomfo Anokye, culminating in the creation of the Golden Stool and the formal foundation of the Asante Confederacy.

+Independence from Denkyira

-The introduction of the Golden Stool (Sika dwa) was a means of centralization under Osei Tutu.
-According to legend, a meeting of all the clan heads of each of the Ashanti settlements was called just prior to declaring independence from Denkyira.
+According to legend, a meeting of all the clan heads of each of the Asante settlements was called just prior to declaring independence from Denkyira.
 Those included members from Nsuta, Mampong, Dwaben, Bekwai and Kokofu.
-In this meeting the Golden Stool was commanded down from the heavens by Okomfo Anokye, chief-priest or sage advisor to Asantehene Osei Tutu I and floated down from the heavens into the lap of Osei Tutu I. Okomfo Anokye declared the stool to be symbolic of the new Ashanti Union (the Ashanti Kingdom), and allegiance was sworn to the stool and to Osei Tutu as the Asantehene.
-The newly declared Ashanti union subsequently waged war against and defeated Denkyira.
-The stool remains sacred to the Ashanti as it is believed to contain the Sunsum — spirit or soul of the Ashanti people.
+In this meeting the Golden Stool (Sika dwa) was commanded down from the heavens by Okomfo Anokye, chief-priest or sage advisor to Asantehene Osei Tutu I and floated down from the heavens into his lap.
+Okomfo Anokye declared the stool to be symbolic of the new Ashanti Union (the Ashanti Kingdom) and allegiance was sworn to the stool and to Osei Tutu as the Asantehene.
+The stool remains sacred to the Asante as it is believed to contain the Sunsum — spirit or soul of the Asante people.

-Independence

-In the 1670s the head of the Oyoko clan, Osei Kofi Tutu I, began another rapid consolidation of Akan peoples via diplomacy and warfare.
-King Osei Kofu Tutu I and his chief advisor, Okomfo Kwame Frimpong Anokye led a coalition of influential Ashanti city-states against their mutual oppressor, the Denkyira who held the Ashanti Kingdom in its thrall.
-The Ashanti Kingdom utterly defeated them at the Battle of Feyiase, proclaiming its independence in 1701.
-Subsequently, through hard line force of arms and savoir-faire diplomacy, the duo induced the leaders of the other Ashanti city-states to declare allegiance and adherence to Kumasi, the Ashanti capital.
-From the beginning, King Osei Tutu and priest Anokye followed an expansionist and an imperialistic provincial foreign policy.
+Otumfuo Osei Kofi Tutu I and his chief advisor, Okomfo Kwame Frimpong Anokye led a coalition of Asante city-states against the Denkyira.
+The Asante defeated them at the Battle of Feyiase, proclaiming their independence in 1701.
+Through force of arms and diplomacy, the duo induced the leaders of the other Asante city-states to declare allegiance and adherence to Kumasi.
+From the beginning, Otumfuo Osei Tutu and Okomfo Anokye followed an expansionist and an imperialistic provincial foreign policy.
 According to folklore, Okomfo Anokye is believed to have visited Agona-Akrofonso.

-Under Osei Tutu
+Under Osei Tutu and Opoku Ware

 Realizing the strengths of a loose confederation of Akan states, Osei Tutu strengthened centralization of the surrounding Akan groups and expanded the powers of the judiciary system within the centralized government.
 This loose confederation of small city-states grew into a kingdom and eventually an empire looking to expand its borders.
 Newly conquered areas had the option of joining the empire or becoming tributary states.
 Opoku Ware I, Osei Tutu's successor, extended the borders, embracing much of Ghana's territory.